The Bridging Communities Governor’s STEM Academy

 Program Lead: Bridging Communities Regional Career and Technical Education Center

-Program Focus: Bridging Communities Governor’s STEM Academy will emphasize two career clusters that will provide students clear pathways among high school and higher education and high-demand jobs.
-Students enrolled in the proposed Academy will receive academic and technical training in career preparation for Health Sciences and Engineering and Technology.
+Program Focus: Bridging Communities Governor’s STEM Academy will provide opportunities for students to acquire STEM literacy and other critical skills, knowledge, and credentials that will prepare them for post-secondary education and high-demand, high-wage, and high skill careers.
+Students enrolled in the Academy will receive academic and technical training in career preparation in the following career clusters: Health Sciences, Science, Technology, Engineering, and Mathematics (STEM), and Information Technology.

-Partnership Members: Bridging Communities Board of Control, New Kent County Public Schools; Charles City County Public Schools; King and Queen County Public Schools; King William County Public Schools; Middlesex County Public Schools; Rappahannock Community College, Town of West Point Town Council, Dominion Resources Service; J. Sanders Construction Company
+Partnership Members: Bridging Communities Board of Control; New Kent County Public Schools; Charles City County Public Schools; King and Queen County Public Schools; King William County Public Schools; Middlesex County Public Schools; West Point Public Schools; Rappahannock Community College; Town of West Point Town Council; and Dominion Resources

 Lead Entity: Bridging Communities Regional Career and Technical Education Center

 P.O.
 Box 232